Dennis-Karikari/Quality-Water-and-Access-Analysis/README.md

 ## How to Run the Project

 1. Import the SQL files provided in the `/sql` directory.
-2. Populate the database with sample data, following the instructions in data_loading.sql.
+2. Populate the database with sample data, following the instructions in `data_loading.sql`.
 3. Execute the query files to generate views, track progress, and analyze data.

 ## Access the Full Documentation